gogomiche/Fixie/README.md

 - **Global Hotkey**: Trigger grammar check from any app (default: `⌥⌘G`)
 - **Visual Diff**: See exactly what changed with color-coded additions and removals
 - **Multiple LLM Providers**: Choose between Claude, OpenAI, or Ollama (local)
-- **Customizable**: Configure hotkey, API keys, and more in settings
 - **Lightweight**: Native SwiftUI app with minimal resource usage
 - **Privacy-First**: Ollama option keeps all data on your machine